-We run regular meetups to strengthen the cross government user research community, and to help members learn from each other and share ideas.
+We run regular meetups to grow and strengthen the cross-government user research community, helping members to build relationships, learn from each other and share ideas.

 We’re currently holding meetups every other month.
 Each meetup has a theme, and the format can be a mix of show and tells, tutorials, workshops and Q&As.